 If you hit a parked vehicle or other property, try to find the owner.
 Identify yourself before you leave.
 If you can’t find the owner, leave a note with your name and address (and the name and address of the owner of the vehicle you are driving) in the vehicle or securely attached to it.
-Report the accident without delay to the city police or, in unincorporated areas, to the CHP.
+Report the accident without delay to the city police or, in unincorporated areas, to the Highway patrol.

 If you kill or injure an animal, pull over to the side of the road and stop.
 Try to find the owner.
-If you can’t find the owner, call the nearest humane society or call the police or CHP.
+If you can’t find the owner, call the nearest humane society or call the police or Highway patrol.
 Do not try to move an injured animal and never leave an injured animal to die.

 How Much Insurance?